Rose Bowl - UCLA Bruins

 Return on Investment 3

-Even with the reconfigured seating capacity tickets are more than plentiful.
-Though prices can start from $35, tickets for most games can be purchased for below face value on various 3rd party sites.
-If you’re in the area and decide to catch a game on a whim, tickets are generally available even after kickoff.
+Even with the reconfigured seating capacity, tickets are more than plentiful.
+Though box office prices can start from $27, tickets for most games can be purchased for below face value on various 3rd party sites.
+Given the current program’s abysmal on-field product, you may even be able to utilize a 3rd party site to purchase a ticket in the single digits.

 Extras 4

-Before entering The Rose Bowl, there are a couple of recently added statues outside the Rose Bowl’s grand entrance that you should visit.
+Before entering The Rose Bowl, statues outside the venue are worth a visit.
 One is of Brandi Chastain’s celebration of the 1999 Women’s World Cup.
 The statue depicts Chastain’s famous celebration from Team USA’s historic win over China.

-Another statue that is a must especially for first-time visitors is the statue of Jackie Robinson.
-Unveiled in 2017, this statue feature’s Jackie in gridiron form.
+Another statue that is a must, especially for first-time visitors, is the statue of Jackie Robinson.
+Unveiled in 2017, this statue features Jackie in gridiron form.
 Though Jackie will forever be associated with the number 42, it’s the number 55 that he wore when he played at nearby Pasadena Junior College, now Pasadena City College.
 This is one of four statues in the L.A. area paying tribute to the man who broke Major League Baseball’s color barrier, the others being across the street from Pasadena City Hall, Dodger Stadium, and Jackie Robinson Stadium.
 It was at UCLA where Jackie was a 4-sport star.
-Like MLB, the number 42 has been retired at UCLA and is never to be worn by any of its student-athletes ever again.
+Like MLB, the number 42 has been retired throughout all of the UCLA men's and women's athletic programs.

 Final Thoughts